tkhq/qos/docs/guide_dev.md

 ### Alternative: Skip the Override

 If you prefer not to use `--unsafe-eph-path-override`, you can omit it entirely.
-The client will attempt to extract the public key from the attestation document.
-However, this may fail due to the PEM encoding issue.
+The client can extract the request public key from the dynamic mock attestation document, but local development still must not treat mock documents as AWS Nitro attestations.

 ## File System Layout